coupergateway/couper-examples/backend-validation/README.md

 }
 ```

-That's basically all, and a call to [localhost:8080/validate](http://localhost:8080/validate) will give you a Status OK response.
+That's basically all, and a call to [localhost:8080/validate](http://localhost:8080/validate) will give you a response with status `200` (OK).
 We could refine the configuration to trigger a validation error.
 Let's add a requirement for
 a specific query parameter `show_env <string>` (`openapi_refined.yaml`):